Carlofinnegan/Connectionist-Computing/README.md

 The SINE model's poor test performance suggests potential overfitting issues, despite good training metrics.
 This highlights the importance of proper generalization strategies in neural network design.

 ---
-For detailed methodology, results, and further discussion, please refer to the full paper.
+For detailed methodology, results, and further discussion, please refer to the full paper.[full paper](.Connectionist_18379666/connectionist_computing.pdf).